TryBooking Logo

 About

 A creative and social dance class for Seniors, their Carers (free) and their family members (free).
 However, this Dance class is also open to all who wish to learn or relearn how to move their body in rhythm, with flow, with balanced transitions of weight placement through the space.
 Feel the joy of being in your body through voice work, movement and dance.
-Supported by a fun group of people who like to laugh.Dates
+Supported by a fun group of people who like to laugh a lot (The Octopus Consortium)

 1. Warm up to connect the body and mind

-2. Mindful walking and movement with a partner for balance, weight transference, contact and connection with other Sparky's dancing within spatial awarenesss.
+2. Mindful walking and movement with the Octopus Consortium for balance, weight transference, gestural contact and connection within spatial awarenesss.

-3. Rhythmic perception and musicality of the Dance style.
-Dance practice with a partner in circles, lines or squares.
+3. Rhythmic perception and musicality of the cultural dance style.
+Movement practice with a partner or the group in circles, lines or squares.

-4. The Body of Sound and warm down - Vocalisation and song that follows the Chakras of light and energy
+4. The Body of Sound and warm down - Gentle stretching, breathwork and vocal toning that follows the chakras of light and energy in the body, finishing in song.

 TERM 1

-Swing dance - Jitterbug, Jive, Rock n Roll, Shim sham
+Swing dance - Jitterbug, Jive, Rock n Roll, Shim sham, Boogie Woogie.
+Hoodie Boogie.

 TERM 2

-Country dances - Quadrilles, Square dance, Circle dances and Lines dances: Celtic music and Country music
+Country dances - Quadrilles, Square, Circle and Line dances: Celtic, Country and Klezmer music

 TERM 3